| On going projects 2011 projects : - Our campaign against FGM (female genital mutilations)

 of Kenya.
 This last year in Samburu district (Maralal, Wamba) and

-- We plan to build 2 new classrooms in Engasakinoi
+in Transmara. - We plan to build 2 new classrooms in Engasakinoi

 village, Rombo area, Loitokitok district.
 The around villages have